 To provide your company with everything it needs to streamline the IT ticketing process, MSP Manager integrates seamlessly with RMM in one unified solution.
 That tool empowers your team to deliver quick and proactive service and allocate resources appropriately.
 With reliable, defensible invoices for quick approval, MSP Manager also helps you simplify billing and improve its efficiency.
 And to keep your team organized, this tool features scheduling capabilities, which let you create appointments in seconds and sync with other calendars.

-To help you save technician time and better serve customers, the MSP Manager integration simplifies your ticket workflow by organizing and automating many of your ticket management activities.
+To help you save technician time and better serve customers, the MSP Manager integration simplifies your workflow by organizing and automating many of your ticket management activities.
 You can view issue details, appointments, histories, time entries, and correspondence for each ticket from within a single console.
-Rapid ticket creation capabilities mean you can automatically create tickets from incoming emails or via a built-in quick ticket feature.
-And with the mobile application your technicians can bring your service desk with them wherever they go, allowing them to access scheduled appointments, complete customer details, and ticketing on-the-go.
+Rapid creation capabilities mean you can automatically create tickets from incoming emails or via a built-in quick ticket feature.
+And with the mobile application your technicians can bring your service desk with them wherever they go, allowing them to access scheduled appointments, complete customer details, etc.

 Jira Service Desk also includes a knowledge base and support for a range of integrations.
 The software makes it possible for you to quickly create a simple, intuitive portal that allows you to showcase services and enable your customers to access support quickly.
 Jira Service Desk also allows you to jump into customer satisfaction reports to get a better sense of what your customers need, and a built-in tool helps you gather feedback to continue improving service.